donaldtang8/incognito-message-board/README.md

 It was created as a way to practice templating in web development, hence the large use of EJS files.

 ### Libraries and API's Used:
+1) Mongoose - Used to create mongo database and CRUD queries
-1) ExpressJS - Create routes and backend Javascript logic
+2) Node.js / ExpressJS - Create routes and backend Javascript logic
-2) EJS - View engine for templating
+3) EJS - View engine for templating

 ### How to run this program:
 1) Open up terminal and navigate to directory containing files